ubinexus/sonic-utilities/doc/Command-Reference.md

 ### Event Driven Techsupport Invocation

-This feature/capability makes the techsupport invocation event-driven based on system events like core dump generation or low RAM availability.
+This feature/capability makes the techsupport invocation event-driven based on core dump generation.
 This feature is only applicable for the processes running in the containers.
 More detailed explanation can be found in the HLD https://github.com/Azure/SONiC/blob/master/doc/auto_techsupport_and_coredump_mgmt.md

 #### config auto-techsupport global commands